Spain - Country Commercial Guide

 Local service providers focusing on EU law, consulting, and business development can be viewed on the website maintained by the Commercial Service at the U.S. Mission to the European Union.

-It is recommended to acquire local legal advice before entering into any complex business transaction in Spain.
-A local attorney can guide and assist in the establishment of a subsidiary or a branch, carry out business transactions, represent a company in government contracts or establish residency in Spain.
+It is recommended to acquire local legal advice before entering any complex business transaction in Spain.
+A local attorney can guide and assist in the establishment of a subsidiary or a branch, carry out business transactions, represent a company in government contracts, or establish residency in Spain.

 Please contact Commercial Service in Spain to obtain a list of Business Service Providers.
-The U.S. Government cannot recommend any particular attorney or professional.
+The U.S. Government cannot recommend any specific attorney or professional.

 Principal Business Associations

-The American Chamber of Commerce in Spain is the main organization that accepts membership from U.S. companies- typically with a presence in Spain- as well as Spanish and 3rd country companies.
-U.S. companies established in Spain are free to join local organizations, chambers of commerce, sectoral associations, etc.
+The American Chamber of Commerce in Spain is the main business organization accepting membership from U.S. companies, typically with a presence in Spain, as well as Spanish and 3rd country companies.
+U.S. companies established in Spain are free to join local organizations, chambers of commerce, and sectoral associations.

 The American Business Council (ABC) is another membership-based organization in Spain that advocates for U.S. commercial interests.
 Its members are comprised only of U.S. companies with operations in Spain.